licheez/pvWayNuGetsSolution/MsSqlLoggerServiceSolution/MsSqlLoggerService/MsSqlLoggerServiceReadMe.md

 *This column is certainly usefull in web farms*

 * You can provide your own column name for this column
-* The CompanyName column persists Environment.MachineName
+* The MachineName column persists Environment.MachineName
 * This column should be non nullable
 * This column should be of type varchar
 * The logger will truncate any info exceding the max column length

+#### Topic

+*This column lets you group logs for a given topic*

+* You can provide your own column name for this column
+* This column should be nullable
+* This column should be of type varchar
+* The logger will truncate any info exceding the max column length

 #### Context

+*Where does it happened*

 * You can provide your own column name for this column
 * The Context column persists method name, filepath and code line number.